 The Chair reserves the right to make changes to the HP Bulletin which, in the Chair's sole, full and absolute discretion, are necessary to ensure Nomination of the best National Program possible.
-Any changes to this document shall be communicated electronically to the relevant athletes, coaches and HPC-LT.
+Any changes to this document shall be communicated electronically to the relevant athletes, coaches and HPAC-LT.

-Should the Chair determine than unexpected or unusual circumstances have arisen during the process of applying this HP Bulletin, including, but not limited to any changes to the format, timing or location of the 2021 World Cups and 2021 World Speed Skating Championships arising from the COVID-19 global pandemic or any changes to public health recommendations by SSC, the Canadian

-Olympic Committee, the ISU, the Government of Canada, the World Health Organization or the European Union related to the COVID-19 global pandemic, the Chair shall have the sole, full and absolute discretion to resolve the matter as he or she sees fit, considering factors and circumstances that he or she deems in its sole, full and absolute discretion as relevant.
+Should the Chair determine than unexpected or unusual circumstances have arisen during the process of applying this HP Bulletin, including, but not limited to any changes to the format, the Chair shall have the sole, full and absolute discretion to resolve the matter as he or she sees fit, considering factors and circumstances that he or she deems in its sole, full and absolute discretion as relevant.